Azure/azure-osconfig/docs/modules.md

 }
 ```

-The Module Test Recipe is feed into the OSConfig's ModulesTest utility to be executed.
+The Module Test Recipe is fed into the OSConfig's ModulesTest utility to be executed.
 For more information about ModulesTest and how to run it see [src/modules/test/README.md](../src/modules/test/README.md).

 # 14. Publishing DTDL for the module